ElisaCastelli/HarmonicTensionVisualizer/README.md

 - Chord's function: In a major scale, chords can be groupes as tonic (I, III, VI), subdominant (II, IV) and dominant (V, VII).
 Each group creates a different level of tension.
 - Chord's composition: e.g. chords with tritone intervals create high tension

-Then, each pattern (V-I, II-V-I, ...) in tested on every possible position: if some chords satisfy the pattern's conditions, their information is updated.
+Then, each pattern (V-I, II-V-I, ...) is tested on every possible position: if some chords satisfy the pattern's conditions, their information is updated.
 Finally, the analyzed progression is returned.
 ## Surge